-These appliances require a continual connection to the centralized Policy Server, not only to stay current, but also to continue filtering.
-If the connection to the

-Policy Server becomes unavailable for any reason, filtering on a Filtering only appliance can continue for up to 3 hours.
+These appliances require a continual connection to the centralized Policy Server, not only to stay current, but also to continue handling traffic.
+If the connection to the Policy Server becomes unavailable for any reason, traffic on a Filtering only appliance can continue to be handled for up to 3 hours.